getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 **At that time (2015), I came across the story of the legendary label and shop [Disques GAM](https://thevinylfactory.com/features/worlds-best-record-shops-051-disques-gam-casablanca/) in Casablanca, and I was super interested in the [Gnawa](https://en.wikipedia.org/wiki/Gnawa_music) sound.
 There was also a wide ranging West African touch in the 1960’s and 70’s, and I also discovered amazing [Berber](https://en.wikipedia.org/wiki/Berber_music) and [Jewish](https://www.iemj.org/en/listen/songs-of-moroccan-jews.html?lang=en) music.**

 **I was also keen on filming in a predominantly Muslim country to counter the super negative treatment of African Islam at the time.
 Most information was heavily focused on the emergence of the so-called Islamic State, Wahabbism etc..
-Again, you have to remember that the post-colonial treatment of Africa in the madia was much harsher at the time.
+Again, you have to remember that the post-colonial treatment of Africa in the media was much harsher at the time.
 So I thought it would be interesting to approach the relationship between Maghreb and West Africa, the intricate conversations going on with Mauritanian tribes, [Tuaregs](https://www.britannica.com/topic/Tuareg), [Peuls](https://en.wikipedia.org/wiki/Fula_people) (Fula people), [Hausas ](https://en.wikipedia.org/wiki/Hausa_people)etc.**

 **That first shoot was meant to revolve around my music digging and discussions with local youth.
 Not knowing better at the time, I envisioned it somewhat similar to skateboard videos or immersive, gonzo media styles that were emerging then (Vice/ Noisey etc.).
 It was a foggy and experimental vision, There was no storyboard of narrative plot.
 I needed to experiment to find out how I could say what I wanted to say using a contemporary language and a stealth approach.**

 **But then we got there and another format showed up naturally!**

 ![](/img/mike-mountains.jpg)